Seanland/seanland/README.md

 My name is Sean Clarke.

-I am the founding Senior Solutions Architect at [crash override](crashoverride.com).
+I am the founding Senior Solutions Architect at [crashoverride](https://crashoverride.com).

 More to come...